-Legislative language for the Modernizing American Manufacturing Bonds Act has been drafted by CDFA and shared with the congressional tax writing committees.
-CDFA's goal for 2015 is to see this important piece of legislation through to enactment.
+Legislative language for the Modernizing American Manufacturing Bonds Act has been drafted by CDFA, introduced in the House of Representatives by Mr. Hultgren (R-IL) and Mr. Neal (D-MA) and shared with the congressional tax writing committees.
+CDFA's goal for 2016 is to see this important piece of legislation through to enactment.
 Read the full legislative proposal online.

-Policy Area 2:

-Advocate for Additional SSBCI Funds
+Policy Area 2: Advocate for SSBCI Reauthorization and Funding

 The State Small Business Credit Initiative (SSBCI) program, housed and managed by the U.S. Department of Treasury, represents one of the most important advancements in state/federal development finance efforts in decades.
 SSBCI capitalizes state small business debt and equity programs, including collateral support, loan participation, fund-of-funds, and co-investments.
 SSBCI leverages \$1.5 billion in federal funds to induce \$15 billion in private lending and investment.

 CDFA is taking the following actions to support SSBCI:

 - 1. Advocate for a new authorization of SSBCI in Congress with an additional \$1.5 billion in federal funding. - 2.
-Lead state, local and private-sector advocacy for reauthorization with activities that include advocacy days in Washington, DC and regular communications with Members of Congress from both political parties. - 3.
+Lead state, local, and private-sector advocacy for reauthorization with activities that include advocacy days in Washington, DC and regular communications with Members of Congress from both political parties. - 3.
 Manage the SSBCI Coalition to promote program best practices, monitor the effective use of the program, and provide information and education on SSBCI and small business capital access.

 Legislative language for the reauthorization of SSBCI has been drafted and is under consideration in Congress.
-CDFA's goal for 2015 is to introduce and pass this important this important piece of legislation.
+CDFA's goal for 2016 is to pass this important piece of legislation.